With the Docentric Tracing framework you can trace:

 Collected tracing data is saved to all enabled Trace destinations.
 Currently, two types of Trace destinations are supported: Infolog and Database – more specifically, the DocTraceTable table.

-Both Trace categories and Trace destinations are called Trace parameters and they are configured in the DocTraceParam table.
+Trace parameters are configured in the DocTraceParam table.

 How to set up Trace parameters

 Trace parameters can be configured in the DocTraceParam table.

 (NOTE: the first part of the address is environment-specific).

 The DocTraceParam menu item opens Docentric Table Browser which is the same as the built-in Table Browser except for one thing: it enables editing of Docentric system tables such as DocTraceParam and DocentricEngineSetting in non-development environments for users with the Docentric AX Administrator role.
 Learn more >>